 - Celebrity Century was the first cruise ship with an ice bar - called "Martini Bar & Crush".
 It's very attractive with a liquid wall that freezes (forming a crystalline appearance) and the bar counter freezing into stone.
 The liquor behind the bar is in a solid ice block.
 Century also has a cigar bar and the Michael's Club - with hand-rolled cigars, port wine and fine cognacs.

 - Celebrity cruise line's owner RCCL (Royal Caribbean) sold in the end of 2014 the Century ship to the Chinese travel company Ctrip for the price of USD 157 million.
 The ship joined the fleet of Exquisite Marine (a Ctrip Holdings subsidiary) in April 2015.

 - Starting operations from China in May 2015, the former Celebrity Century ship was renamed "SkySea Golden Era".
 The vessel was the first one in the fleet of the newly formed joint venture cruise company SkySea Cruises (a Ctrip and RCCL venture company).
 Among the deck plan changes on the ship are new restaurants, new ice bar, added trampoline and mini-golf course.

 - Ctrip is the China's leading travel agency, and also one of the largest travel brands in the country.
 The company's business is in transportation ticketing, accommodation reservation, travel tour packages, corporate travel deals.
-Ctrip is also a cruise booking agency, holding 10+% of the China's cruising market.
+Ctrip is also a cruise booking agency, holding over 10% of China's cruising market.

 - NEWS: In Spring 2017, the SkySea Cruise Line added South Korea as a cruise departure option to the ship's port Shanghai roundtrip itinerary program.
 Passengers can board now the ship in port Busan, cruise to Japan, disembark in China (Shanghai) and from China take a flight back to South Korea.